 Squirrel Craft – This squirrel craft for kids is the perfect activity for a camping-themed day!
 It’s a fun and hands-on way for kids to learn about these furry little creatures.
 All you need is some paper, scissors, and glue.

 Paper Campfire Craft – This simple campfire craft is the perfect activity for a rainy day.
 It’s fast and easy to make, and kids will love creating it.
-Plus, it’s a great way to teach them about fire safety while camping.
+Plus, it’s a great way to teach them about fire safety while on a nature trip.

-Bear Craft – This simple bear craft is the perfect activity for kids who love camping!
+Bear Craft – This simple bear craft is the perfect activity for kids who love exploring the outdoors!
 It’s easy to make and requires no screen time, making it a great way to unplug and enjoy some quality time with your little ones.

 Camping Activities